 How do you think we can embrace one another despite our differences?

-I think what's really important is to listen to one another, but to listen with the objective of understanding, not to listen so you can respond, so it's like you’re listening in a way that you hear them out, it fundamentally starts with that, because if not then what’s the point of having conversations?
-This can be applied cross culturally, in social circles, in school, during work, whatever it is, It’s about that, and then it's also about being humble about knowing that you’re not all knowing, and that you are not all right.
-You are valuable in terms of contributing a certain point of view, certain ideologies, certain principles, certain morals, but there are also other views out there so you’re not always right.
+I believe that it’s important is to listen to one another, but to listen with the objective of understanding, not to listen so that you can respond, so it's like you’re listening in a way that you hear them out.
+It fundamentally starts with that, because if not then what’s the point of having conversations?
+This can be applied cross culturally, in social circles, in school, at work, etc. Being humble about knowing that you’re not all-knowing, and that you are not all right is important.

-It’s really to listen, and to hear people out, be humble, and just have that great conversation, nothing beats that, especially over a cup of teh tarik.
+It’s really about listening and just having that great conversation - nothing beats that - especially over a cup of teh tarik.

 What are your vision and hopes for Malaysia?

 I would like us to be more unified, open and embracing of one another as we grow as a nation.